 Of course, if you’d like a different smart thermostat, we have a list of the best smart thermostats to help you with your decision.
 Think the process will be too hard?
 Installing a Google Nest Thermostat is easier than you might think.

 One of the more recent Google Nest products is a smart doorbell, the Google Nest Hello.
 Once you install it, it allows you to see who’s at the door and even communicate with them with your smartphone or tablet.
 Some models will even recognize frequent visitors and can announce them with your Google Home speaker.
 Now that’s pretty home-of-tomorrow-esque!

-Nest x Yale smart lock
+8. Nest x Yale Smart Lock

-LIFX Smart LED Light Bulb
+9. Lifx Smart LED Light Bulb

-Phillips is one of the bigger names in smart lighting and its Hue lineup of smart bulbs are highly popular.
-While they are also Google Assistant compatible, the Phillips Hue bulbs fo require a Hub Bridge to connect the bulbs to your Google Home and Nest devices.
+Phillips is one of the bigger names in smart lighting and its Hue lineup of smart bulbs are highly popular (and thus widely supported).
+While they are also Google Assistant compatible, the Phillips Hue bulbs do require a hub of some sort to connect to your Google Home and Nest devices.

-TP-Link Smart Plug Mini
+11. TP-Link Smart Plug Mini

 Read more: Best smart plugs

-Chamberlain Smart Garage Hub
+12. Chamberlain Smart Garage Hub